 Chili spice, usually utilized in the powder or flakes made from pulverized red chile peppers, is known for its capsaicin component—the compound that is felt as a hot or titillatingly painful sensation by the palate.
 Because the human palate also responds to food syncretically, in tandem with sensory memories triggered by the olfactory or nose, the senses also absorb chili as an aromatic, peppery experience, not exactly the same but similar to the experience of peppercorns.

-Peppery aromas and flavors are very common to fruit-forward red wines such as Zinfandel.
-But for linguiça, the more ideal choices of red wine are those are typically lighter in alcohol and oak, and softer in tannin—the latter, the bitter or drying component derived from grape skins and seeds—but with as much or more of a peppery spice in the aroma and flavor.
+Peppery aromas and flavors are very common in fruit-forward red wines such as Zinfandel.
+But for linguiça, the more ideal choices of red wine are those that are typically lighter in alcohol and oak, and softer in tannin—the latter, the bitter or drying component derived from grape skins and seeds—but with as much or more peppery spice in the aroma and flavor.

-The best examples of spicy yet soft, light Lodi-grown reds are those made from the Grenache or Cinsaut grapes, which can be exhilarating when enjoyed with a spiced meat such as linguiça.
-Please see the end of one of our recent posts, Barbecue-friendly wines to drink in summer of '22, for some specific recommendations of such wines.
+The best examples of spicy yet soft, light Lodi-grown reds are those made from the Grenache or Cinsaut grapes, which can be exhilarating when enjoyed with spiced meat such as linguiça.
+Please see the end of one of our recent posts, Barbecue-friendly wines to drink in the summer of '22, for some specific recommendations for such wines.

 Sheldon Simeon's recipe for homemade Portuguese sausage